Founding crew · Early access opens this fall

 Full takeoff, the complete cost stack, and a customer-ready PDF with your logo — good / better / best options included.

-Nothing under $40/mo does both — for hardscape
+Nothing affordable does both — for hardscape

 Checked against live vendor pricing.
 The tools that do both math layers price out a small crew; the ones a small crew can afford only do quantities.